Marmelodov/PromptCrafter-API/docs/reference/endpoints/post-auth-login.md

 ---
-layout: page
+title: Log in
 ---

 # Log in

-Authenticates a user and returns a JWT token.
+Authenticates a user and returns a JWT authentication token.
 All fields are required.

 ## URL